sheisc/COMP9024/Trees/BinarySearchTree/README.md

     // Insert a node with the value 50 BiTreeInsert(&root, 50, NULL);

+    // Insert a node with the value 70 BiTreeInsert(&root, 70, NULL);

+    // ...
 }

 void BiTreeInsert(BiTreeNodePtr *pNodePtr, long numVal, char *nodeName) {